thefrontside/bigtest/website/docs/docs/platform/2-writing-your-first-test.md

 title: Writing Your First Test
 ---

-## Writing Your First Test
-After you've run `yarn bigtest init`, your `bigtest.json` file should look something like this:
+After you've run `yarn bigtest init`, you should have a `bigtest.json` file that looks something like this:

 ```json
 {
   "port": 24000,